WandrilleD/pyKleeBarcode/README.md

 You need to have the scipy librairies installed.
 Look here for instructions : https://www.scipy.org/install.html (like them, I suggest using Anaconda).
 For the MPI script you need to have MPI enable on the machine and the python library mpi4py installed.

+## Test :

+The `testscripts/` folder contains a number of tests for the different scripts.
+They provide both a way to verify that your environment is compatible with the software and provide usage examples.

+To test all scripts at once, use `sh testScripts/all_tests.sh` (NB: the test scripts need to have write access to the current folder in order to write logs and temporary files).

 ## Usage